bhopals/java-script-algorithms-and-data-structures-masterclass/04-Problem-Solving-Approach.md

   - Catch any lingering and conceptual issues
   - Putting all your Eggs in one Basket.
   - In any Interview Setting, you need to remain calm and answer questions confidently
+  - Really important to strieve for those goals
+  - Look back and reflect on it